anshulbehl/pkgutility/README.rst

 **pkgutility** is a set of scripts to perform following tasks:

  - Generate package requirements in a single file from all the public repos of a github user.

 How to Use
 ==========
+Follow these commands
 ::

     $ sudo yum install python-pip python-devel libxml2-devel libxslt-devel libffi-devel
     $ sudo pip install --pre github3.py
     $ git clone https://github.com/chkumar246/pkgutility.git